-Workers with concerns regarding the health and welfare of colleagues (physical, mental, emotional or intellectual) should take counsel from the Principal or the Deputy Principal.
-If Workers are not able to make such contact they should contact the Regional Director.
-Concerns about a Principal should be reported to the Regional Director.
+Representatives with concerns regarding the health and welfare of colleagues (physical, mental, emotional or intellectual) should take counsel from the Principal or the Deputy Principal.
+If Representatives are not able to make such contact they should contact the Regional Director or the Chair Youth+.
+Concerns about a Principal should be reported to the Regional Director or the Chair Youth+.

-Workers within the National or Regional Offices of Edmund Rice Education Australia should seek counsel from the Executive Director.
+Representatives within the National or Regional Offices of Edmund Rice Education Australia should seek counsel from the Executive Director.